The Best Security Systems for Rural Homes in 2025

 System Communication

-SimpliSafe’s biggest downside for rural homeowners is its heavy reliance on the internet when not paired with the Fast Protect plan.
-Whenever we’re using SimpliSafe as a self-monitored alarm, we have to make sure our internet is reliable.
-Otherwise, it won’t be able to deliver alerts.
-The base station’s siren may also not be enough to deter burglars, especially if your house is secluded and there are no neighbors to call the cops on your behalf.
+Without an internet connection or cellular backup, our SimpliSafe system can’t deliver alerts.
+The base station’s siren may also not be enough to deter burglars.
+This could be a major concern if your house is secluded and there are no neighbors to call the cops on your behalf.

 >> Further Reading: Are Wireless Security Systems Reliable?